mcarbonell/trivia-master/README.md

     ```bash
     npm run dev
     ```
     This will typically start the app on `http://localhost:9002`.
+The admin panel will be accessible at `http://localhost:9002/login`.

 ### Building for Production